 Visit the birthplace of statehood!
 Walk the halls of North Dakota’s oldest courthouse and see historic preservation in action.
-Rescued from demolition by the Jamestown community in the 1980s, the courthouse has recently undergone a dramatic facelift and will be opening to the public as a state historic site in May 2017.
+Rescued from demolition by the Jamestown community in the 1980s, the courthouse has recently undergone a dramatic facelift and is open to the public Wednesday-Sunday 10am-5pm.
 Explore this architectural gem and learn more about Jamestown during the days of Dakota Territory.

 Visit North Dakota’s oldest courthouse and the birthplace of statehood!
 Listed on the National Register of Historic Places, it is significant for its architectural style, and for its pressed metal interior, which coats the interior walls of the building.
 The courthouse has the most complete collection of pressed tin in the state of North Dakota and perhaps, the Midwest.
 It is the only remaining North Dakota building directly related to the activities of the 1880s statehood movement.
 Delegates to the State’s constitutional convention were elected here and meetings were held in 1885 to discuss the division of Dakota Territory.
 The Stutsman County Courthouse truly is the birthplace of statehood.